 Want to learn more about crawlability?

-Although crawlability is just the basics of technical SEO (it has to do with all the things that enable Google to index your site), it’s already pretty advanced stuff for most people.
-Nevertheless, if you’re blocking – perhaps even without knowing! – crawlers from your site, you’ll never rank high in Google.
-So, if you’re serious about SEO, this should matter to you.
+Although crawlability is a basic part of technical SEO (it has to do with all the things that enable Google to index your site), it’s already pretty advanced stuff for most people.
+Still, it’s important that you understand what crawlability is.
+You might be blocking – perhaps even without knowing! – crawlers from your site, which means you’ll never rank high in Google.
+So, if you’re serious about SEO, crawlability should matter to you.

-If you really want to understand all the technical aspects of crawlability, you should check out our Technical SEO training.
-This SEO course will teach you how to detect technical SEO issues and solve them (with our Yoast SEO plugin).
-Yoast SEO Academy is included at no extra cost in your Premium subscription
+An easy way to learn is by doing our technical SEO trainings.
+These SEO courses will teach you how to detect technical SEO issues and solve them (with our Yoast SEO plugin).
+We also have a training dedicated to crawlability and indexability!
+Good to know for Premium users: Yoast SEO Academy is already included at no extra cost in your Premium subscription!